 How is the Department of Justice Addressing Website and ICT Accessibility?

-Through these agreements, employers and other covered entities (e.g., state and local governmental entities and public accommodations), can understand DOJ priorities related to website and ICT accessibility and how to proactively comply with existing rules and guidance.
+Through these agreements, employers and other covered entities (such as state and local governments and public accommodations) can understand DOJ priorities related to website and ICT accessibility.
+The agreements also clarify how employers and other covered entities can proactively comply with existing rules and guidance.
 While DOJ settlements only apply to the parties involved, they do offer insights into potential actions that DOJ might exact in similar situations.

 Below are key areas summarized from the DOJ settlement agreements concerning the obligation of employers and other covered entities to make employment opportunities and related activities accessible to individuals with disabilities.